nyan-matt/me/src/pages/blog/extending-figma-auto-layout-beyond-components-page-template-design.md

 ##### Step 4
 Let's take a closer look at the *Table Container* structure in this example.
 Similar to other children of the Main Content container, its width is set to fill the container and its height to hug contents.
 The auto layout direction is set to horizontal, so that the children of the Table Container (the table columns) will stack up side-by-side.

-Within each column, the table cells children stack vertically.
+Within each column, the table cell children stack vertically.
 Each column can be configured with different settings for width which impacts how the overall table is displayed.
 To illustrate how this works, let's look at the *Checkbox Column* and *Description Column*.

 The Checkbox column allows users to select one or more table rows, and since it will always be a consistent width, we can set that width with a numeric value (60px in this example).
 Applying fixed width to columns is a good strategy for predictable content such as dates, timestamps, etc.